-Toyota Yaris Hybrid engines, drive & performance
+Toyota Yaris Hybrid performance, top speed & engine

 While a Ford Fiesta is more fun, the Toyota Yaris feels far better to drive than the car it replaced